nickbrandt/GitLab/doc/development/telemetry/usage_ping.md

    Increment unique users count using Redis HLL, for given event name.

+   Tracking events using `UsageData` API is under `usage_data_api` feature flag by default disabled.

+   API requests are protected by checking of a valid CSRF token.

    In order to be able to increment the values the related feature `usage_data<event_name>` should be enabled.

    ```plaintext